h-eugene/Obsidian/Midterm 1 - AGLA.md

 1. We should find some point in the line and make the vector by this point and the given point
 2. Define the direction vector
-3. We have two vectorc that makes parallelogramm,
+3. We have two vectors that makes parallelogramm square which is equal to length of the cross product of those vectors.
+4. Area is also equal to multiplication of the direction vector length and the distance between given point and line.